 Steps for Meeting and Maintaining Standard Requirements

 What is Habitat Friendly Solar?
-This program promotes the planting and management of wildlife habitat with an emphasis on pollinator benefits on solar projects.
+This program promotes the planting and management of wildlife habitat with an emphasis on pollinator, songbird, and gamebird benefits on solar projects.
 This effort was initiated to comply with Minnesota legislative requirements stating that “an owner of a solar site implementing solar site management practices may claim that the site provides benefits to gamebirds, songbirds and pollinators only if the site adheres to guidance set forth by the pollinator plan provided by the Board of Water and Soil Resources” (Minn.
 Stats.
 216B.1642).
 Local governments and other landowners, as well as solar developers, can work toward meeting the standards.
+Some municipalities are also requiring that ground mounted solar projects are meeting Habitat Friendly standards to help ensure that projects are providing multiple landscape benefits and are maintained for the lifespan of the project.

 The following information summarizes the steps to meeting and maintaining the standard requirements.